Michael Cheika: Stade Français

 Cheika was Director of Rugby of the Paris-based club between 2010 and 2012.
-It was reported that his time at Stade Français was less successful than at previous clubs.
 Off-field conflict and mediocre on-field results made his life difficult, culminating in him being sacked.

 During the 2010–11 Top 14 season, Stade Français finished 11th in the standings with only 10 wins from 26.
-However, in the 2010–11 European Challenge Cup, Stade Français clinched top seed after the Pool stage, winning all 6 of their matches.
-Their pool, however, did include Leeds Carnegie, București Oaks and Crociati Parma, with the latter two being semi-professional sides.
+In the 2010–11 European Challenge Cup, Stade Français clinched top seed after the pool stage, winning all six of their matches, although their pool did include Leeds Carnegie, București Oaks and Crociati Parma, with the latter two being semi-professional sides.
 Stade won the quarterfinal beating Montpellier 32–28.
 Cheika's team beat Clermont, who had dropped down from the Heineken Cup, by 29–25 in the semifinal, but narrowly lost to Harlequins 19–18 in the final at Cardiff.

 In the 2011–12 Top 14 season, Stade Français improved on their previous standing, finishing seventh with 11 wins.
 The team again clinched the top seeding in the European Challenge Cup and beat Exeter Chiefs 22–17 in the quarterfinal.
-However, they lost in the semifinal by 32–29 to Toulon.
+They lost in the semifinal by 32–29 to Toulon.